What is considered as Imports?

-GST payable for postal parcels?
+Pay GST for postal parcels?

 The addressee indicated on the postal parcels from overseas is deemed to be the importer.
-Goods imported by post or Speedpost services are processed and managed by Singapore Post (SingPost).
+Goods imported by post or Speed post services are processed and managed by Singapore Post (Sing Post).
 The collection procedures for postal parcels would depend on the type of goods and CIF value.

-If GST is payable, SingPost will contact you accordingly for the payment.
-If the goods are dutiable or controlled, you will be informed by SingPost to contact and follow up with the relevant authorities for the proper authorisation before collecting the postal parcel.
+If GST is payable, Sing Post will contact you accordingly for the GST payment.
+Sing Post will also contact you accordingly if the goods are dutiable or controlled.
+You need to follow up with the relevant authorities accordingly for the proper additional authorisation.
+This has to be done before collecting the postal parcel.

-GST payable for courier parcels?
+Pay GST for courier parcels?

-Similar to postal parcels, if the goods are non-dutiable and non-controlled, there is a minimum GST relief of S$400.00.
+Similar to postal parcels, there is a minimum GST relief of S$400.
+This does not apply if the goods are dutiable and controlled.
 Any items that are dutiable or controlled, an import permit or license from the relevant authorities is / are required.

 Where to pay GST?

-For postal parcels, you can make payment at the ICA counter at Singapore Post Centre using NETS, CashCard, Visa/MasterCard or Inter-Bank GIRO.
+For postal parcels, you can make payment at the ICA counter at Singapore Post Centre.
+Payment is by using NETS, Cash Card, Visa/MasterCard or Inter-Bank GIRO.
 For GIRO payments, the addressee must first sign up for the Singapore Post GIRO scheme.

 Alternatively, we can also assist to apply for a Customs GST permit for clearance and payment of the postal parcels on your behalf.
 With the permit, you can then show it to relevant agents.
 They are ICA (for collection at Singapore Post Centre) or Singapore Post (for delivery).
 This will also act as proof of payment for the relevant GST and/or duty charges for your parcel.